thesis-jdgs/additive-sparse-boost-regression/README.md

 Where $f_i$ functions with zero-mean and $\beta$ is the intercept, both parameters are estimated by minimizing the squared error loss function.

-The functions $f_i$ are either an ensemble of shallow decision trees, or are the trivial zero-function, that is to say, some features are ignored, making the regressor sparse.
+The functions $f_i$ are either an ensemble of decision trees, or the trivial zero-function, that is to say, some features are ignored, making the regressor sparse.

-This is achieved by combining the boosting/back-fitting algorithm with a modification of mRMR (minimum Redundancy Maximum Relevance) feature selection at each boosting iteration.
+This is achieved by combining the boosting algorithm with a modification of mRMR (minimum Redundancy Maximum Relevance) feature selection at each boosting iteration.